 Each HOME rental project receives a minimum of three (3) on-site inspection visits and one initial monitoring visit during the two-year award/construction period.
-Projects are visited at the start of the project; during the construction process, at project completion, during project lease-up, and at least once every year thereafter.
+Projects are visited at the start of the project; during the construction process, at project completion, and during project lease-up.